The purpose of this Media Kit is to provide information to news media organizations designed to facilitate news media

 Kent County Department of Aeronautics:

-The KCDA assumes operational control of the airport during aircraft emergency situations (i.e., determines extent of runway/facility closures, operational restrictions, etc.).
+The KCDA maintains operational control of the airport during aircraft emergency situations (i.e., determines extent of runway/facility closures, operational restrictions, etc.).

 National Transportation Safety Board: